RomarioBispo/Orion/README.md

 ### How to configure the listener:

-We need to configure the listener, but if you don't know what is a listener, you must read the documentations available at: SITE FROM JAVADOCS.
+We need to configure the listener, but if you don't know what is a listener, you must read the documentations available at: [docs](https://frameworkdocs.herokuapp.com/index.html).
 ```
 Give an example
 ```